RobolinkInc/doc-v2/docs/zumi/blockly/Junior/02-Shapes/05-figure-8.md

 ##### Description

-Moves Zumi in the shape of a figure 8.
+Drives Zumi in the shape of a figure 8.
+Zumi does a full circle to the right, and then a full circle to the left.

 ##### Parameters